Making a complaint to Fife Council

 You can complain about things like:

 Your complaint may involve more than one council service or be about someone working on our behalf.
 If other procedures or rights of appeal can help you resolve your concerns, we will give information and advice to help you.
-Complaints involving Social Work Services, are covered by statutory procedures which apply to every Council in Scotland and are different from those outlined above.
+Complaints involving Health & Social care and social work involved with children and families matters generally follow the corporate complaints procedure but with small differences in extending timescales.
+Fife Health & Social Care Partnership have a seperate guide should you wish to make a complaint or comment regarding adult health and social care services.

 What can’t I complain about?